Ph.D. in Psychology admissions

 - January: Top applicants invited to an open house/interview day in late February

 - March: Offers of admission to the program

 - April 15: Deadline to accept or reject

-- April 15 - May 31: Additional offers of financial aid and/or admission
+- April 15 through May 31: Additional offers of financial aid and/or admission

 - May 31: Persons selected as alternates will be notified of our final decision

-Applicants will be asked to submit the following items electronically.
+Applicants should submit the following items electronically.
 Hard copy materials will not be accepted.

 Although an undergraduate psychology major is not mandatory for admission, applicants must have completed a minimum of 12 semester hours in psychology, including a course in experimental psychology (with laboratory experience) and a psychology statistics course.